-If your mortgage application has been declined, it’s important to look over what you can do to improve your chances for next time.
-But don’t rush off to another lender as each application could show up on your credit file.
-Use our checklist below to see why your application might have been turned down and what you can do to increase your chances next time.
+If your mortgage application gets declined, there are a number of things you can do to improve your chances of getting approved next time.
+Don’t rush off to another lender as each application could show up on your credit file.
+This guide will help you understand why your application might have been refused and what you can do to increase your chances next time.

-Common reasons for a declined application and what to do
+Common reasons for a declined mortgage application and what to do

 Poor credit history